See it in action on the hev-shop demo store.

 Agents

 These docs are queryable from the command line.
 The same engine behind the ⌘K search on this site ships as a CLI, so your coding agent can search, read, and cite the Layer docs directly — no scraping, no MCP server, no API key.
-Two commands wire it up.
+The layer CLI also lets agents operate environments, indexes, pipelines, UDFs, and Function runs.

 go install github.com/hev/ask/cmd/ask@latest

-The binary is self-contained; any agent harness that can run a shell command can use it.
+The ask binary is self-contained; any agent harness that can run a shell command can use it.

 ---